How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 You do not need a lawyer.
 You file the claim yourself, pay a modest filing fee (typically between USD 30 and USD 100, depending on the state), and present your evidence to a judge.
 The evidence that matters most is the same evidence you gathered throughout this process: the signed tenancy agreement, move-in and move-out photos, written communications with the landlord, and the itemised deduction list.

 In many US states, if the court finds that a landlord wrongfully withheld a deposit, the judgment against them can be double or triple the original deposit amount.
-That financial risk is a significant incentive for landlords to settle before a court date.
+That risk is often enough to push landlords to settle before a court date.

 What to Do If Your Landlord Has Disappeared or Gone Silent